TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 Advanced Fixes (Only If Nothing Above Worked)

-These are deeper resets but keep your settings.
+These fixes go deeper but keep your settings intact.

 Settings → Playback → Clear Cache